 Migrated web apps face a couple of issues:

 - Most legacy web applications tend to have sensitive information inside configuration files.
-Files containing such information can present security issues when apps are backed up, or when app code is checked into or out of source control.
+Files containing such information can present security issues when applications are backed up, or when application code is checked into or out of source control.

-- In addition, when you migrate web apps residing in a VM, you are likely moving that machine from an on-premises network and firewall-protected environment to an environment facing the internet.
+- When you migrate web apps residing in a VM, you're likely moving that machine from an on-premises network and firewall-protected environment, to an environment facing the internet.
 Make sure that you set up a solution that does the same work as your on-premises protection resources.

-- You can use Key Vault to centralize storage of app secrets, and control their distribution.
-It avoids the need to store security information in app files.
+- You can use Key Vault to centralize storage of application secrets, and control their distribution.
+It avoids the need to store security information in application files.

-- Apps can securely access information in the vault using URIs, without needing custom code.
+- Applications can securely access information in the vault by using URIs, without needing custom code.

-- Azure Key Vault allows you to lock down access via Azure security controls and to seamlessly implement 'rolling keys'.
-Microsoft does not see or extract your data.
+- Azure Key Vault allows you to lock down access via Azure security controls, and to seamlessly implement rolling keys.
+Microsoft doesn't see or extract your data.

-- App Service Environment: If an app you migrate needs extra protection, you can consider adding an App Service Environment and web application firewall to protect the app resources.
+App Service Environment for Power Apps: If an application that you migrate needs extra protection, consider adding App Service Environment and Web Application Firewall to protect the application resources.

-- The Azure App Service Environment provides a fully isolated and dedicated environment in which to running App Service apps such as Windows and Linux web apps, Docker containers, mobile apps, and functions.
+- App Service Environment provides a fully isolated and dedicated environment for running applications, such as Windows and Linux web apps, Docker containers, mobile apps, and function apps.

-- It's useful for apps that are very high scale, require isolation and secure network access or have high memory utilization.
+- It's useful for applications that are very high scale, require isolation and secure network access, or have high memory utilization.

-- Web application firewall: A feature of Azure Application Gateway that provides centralized protection for web apps.
+Web Application Firewall: This is a feature of Azure Application Gateway that provides centralized protection for web apps.

 - It protects web apps without requiring back-end code modifications.

-- It protects multiple web apps at the same time behind an application gateway.
+- It protects multiple web apps at the same time, behind Application Gateway.

-- A web application firewall can be monitored using Azure Monitor, and is integrated into Azure Security Center.
+- You can monitor Web Application Firewall by using Azure Monitor.
+Web Application Firewall is integrated into Azure Security Center.

-- Get an introduction to App Service Environments.
+- Read an introduction to App Service environments.